campuslane/laravel4-starter/readme.md

 ## Laravel Starter

-This is a simple Laravel Starter that includes some base packages, etc.
+This is a simple Laravel Starter that includes some base packages, etc. (new).